 Garlic Mustard Project

 Garlic mustard is another serious invasive plant in North America.
 Highly adaptable, garlic mustard is difficult to control, spreads through copious seed production, and forms dense stands that out-compete native vegetation.
 Eradicating garlic mustard is a long process that can take years, even decades, before eradication is even possible.
 Thankfully, garlic mustard has not spread along the Clackamas as badly as knotweed, and CRISP partners have been able to make control efforts at most of the known populations each year.
 Part of the problem we face is that we don’t know about all the garlic mustard patches or don’t have access to them.

 CRISP has helped the WeedWise program to reach out to more property owners.
-We’ve been able to send letters to inform people about our program and our efforts to control invasive weeds.
-Currently, there are about 160 landowners along the Clackamas that are signed on to participate.
-CRISP has also supported WeedWise efforts to survey more of these properties.
-In addition to these plant surveys, WeedWise and Metro collaborated to survey some of the islands in the Clackamas.
-We continue to work together as we make plans for the spring of 2019 to control the garlic mustard and other weeds we have found.
+We’ve sent letters to inform people about our program and our efforts to control invasive weeds.
+Currently, there are about 510 landowners in the Clackamas watershed that are signed on to participate.
+CRISP has also supported WeedWise efforts to survey those properties.
+In addition to these plant surveys, WeedWise and Metro collaborated to survey some of the islands in the Clackamas River.
+Afterward, we worked with restoration contractors to control the weeds we found, thus preventing them from spreading downstream.